hyang78227/RP-Conference-Shared/README.md

   **=====!!!
 THIS IS THE ONLY PYTHON FILE YOU NEED TO RUN !!!=====**

-  It runs both:
+  It Automates the data processing pipeline by executingruns both:
   - [RP_SpecialAdmit_Headcount_combined.ipynb](Notebook/RP_SpecialAdmit_Headcount_combined.ipynb)
   - [RP_SpecialAdmit_Headcount_by_HighSchool.ipynb](Notebook/RP_SpecialAdmit_Headcount_by_HighSchool.ipynb)

-  in sequence to automate the data processing pipeline.

-  **Automates the data processing pipeline by:**
-  - Executing RP_SpecialAdmit_Headcount_by_HighSchool.ipynb and RPSpecialAdmit_Headcount_combined.ipynb sequentially.
-  - Ensures all data is processed in the correct order.
+  in sequence to automate the data processing pipeline and to ensures all data is processed in the correct order.

 ### CDE_Data_Processing_Script.ipynb
 - [RP_Make_SpecialAdmit_Demos.ipynb](Notebook/RP_Make_SpecialAdmit_Demos.ipynb)